LORD BYRON

 H: Sink me if you won't quite literally be damned a second time if you try this caper again

-B: If I could but haul the deluxe sea-coal up from my mines.
-I should have no fear of the duns (grinds teeth) - how I sincerely wish that scoundrel Hanson at the devil!!!
+B: If I could but haul the deluxe sea-coal up from my mines, I should have no fear of the duns (shakes greying curls) - how I sincerely wish that scoundrel Hanson at the devil!!!

-H: Your never-tiring associates will think of something, such devotion do you inspire in us - but with two conditions - 1. settle for life with ONE Italian married woman - married, mind - saves a deuced amount of paperwork - 2.write more for the ladies, i.e. pirates, pashas, illicit loves etc. - they'll restore your fortune
+H: Your never-tiring associates will think of something - such nervousness do you inspire in us - but with two conditions - 1. settle for life with ONE Italian married woman - married, mind - saves a deuced amount of paperwork - 2.write more for the ladies, i.e. pirates, pashas, illicit loves etc. - they'll restore your fortune

-F: I am with tears in my eyes yours faithfully to command my Lord
+F: I am also, with tears in my eyes, yours faithfully to command my Lord

 B takes the fine Frankish jacket off F

-B(to F): Bring me the lease to my Casino - Hoppner witness - I am giving a month's notice to my deucedly expensive carnal carryings-on
+B(to F): Bring me the lease to my Casino - Hoppner witness - I am giving a week's? - nay - owing to union regulations - a month's - notice to my devilishly expensive carnal carryings-on

 H(delighted - pats B on back): To new - less contagious - adventures!
 Now, to find you a wife - God help us - someone else's!!